nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 This operation is exposed in the `FitBookModel` interface as `FitBookModel#addExercise()`

-Given below is an example usage scenario and how the deleteRoutine mechanism behaves at each step.
+Given below is an example usage scenario and how the addExercise mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
 The `FitBookExerciseRoutine()` will be initialized with the FitBook on start up, and the information from the Storage will be converted into `JsonAdaptedRoutine` accordingly